Chris Robinson (radio personality)

 Chris Robinson is a Canadian broadcaster known for his content concerning travel and vacations.
-He is often consulted by Canadian media and travel organizations for his views on development in the travel industry, both in Canada and internationally.
-He has hosted over a thousand weekly radio shows on "The Chris Robinson Travel Show", initially on Newstalk 1010 CFRB and then on AM 740 in Ontario and CJAD 800 in Montreal, Quebec.
+He is sometimes consulted by Canadian media and travel organizations for his views on development in the travel industry, both in Canada and internationally.
+He has conducted weekly radio shows on "The Chris Robinson Travel Show".
+Initially on Newstalk 1010 CFRB and then on AM 740 in Ontario and CJAD 800 in Montreal, Quebec.
 The shows air at 11 AM on Saturdays and Sundays in Ontario and on Saturdays in Quebec.
-AM 740 is part of the Zoomermedia Interactive Network and CJAD 800 is part of Bell Media.
-Robinson maintains his travel blog with details about his travels in association with the radio programs, as well as Facebook, Pinterest and podcasts of the Travel Shows.
-He is also a travel writer, contributing to several publications.
+Robinson owns and operates a blog about travel with details about his travels in association with the radio programs, as well as Facebook, Pinterest and podcasts of the Travel Shows.
+Robinson is also a travel writer who contributes to several publications.

 Background

 Robinson was born in Northampton, UK in 1956 and was educated at Wellingborough School, before completing a degree in Geography at Magdalene College, Cambridge University in 1978.
 He married Dara Beard in 1979.
 They have two sons: Phillip (1989) and Tim (1994).
 In 1995, the family moved to Toronto, Canada, and became Canadian citizens.